-The most efficient and quickest way to begin is by clicking below and completing our simple Quick Questionnaire (QQ).
+The most efficient and quickest way to begin is to get an instant life insurance quote.

-Once you complete and submit the QQ we will begin researching and contacting company underwriters to see who gives you the best chance at affordable coverage.
+Our licensed agents will begin to research and contact company underwriters for you to see who will give you the best chance at affordable coverage.
 If additional details are needed, we’ll simply reach out to you via email or phone- whichever is most convenient to you.
 Once we receive all of the replies from the life insurance companies, we’ll present them to you to choose.